phrfpeixoto/scrapy_cloud_headless/README.md

-## Scrapy Cloud & Selenium integration using Custom Image
+## Scrapy Cloud + Selenium + crawlera-headless-proxy integration using Custom Image

-Sample Scrapy project demonstrating integration with Selenium using Firefox and its geckodriver.
+Sample Scrapy project demonstrating integration with Selenium using Firefox and its geckodriver, in addition to crawlera-headless-proxy.
 This project is ready to deploy to Scrapy Cloud using a custom Docker image.

 Based on [this KB](https://support.scrapinghub.com/support/solutions/articles/22000240310-deploying-custom-docker-image-with-selenium-on-scrapy-cloud)

-### Usage
+### Deploying on Scrapy Cloud

 Install [shub](https://shub.readthedocs.io/en/stable/index.html)